A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 This took about an hour to cross over to those mountains.
 It looks close, but it’s very far away.

 About halfway a tremendous thunderstorm squall came over, lightning was clapping about every two minutes.
-I was toally exposed, no tree or overhang anywhere.
-The lightning was so intense, at one point I sprawled flat on the ground for a good twenty minutes.
-Praying not to get hit.
+I was totally exposed, no tree or overhang anywhere.
+The lightning was so intense, at one point I sprawled flat on the ground for a good twenty minutes, praying not to get hit.
+Lightening and thunder all around like someone banging a pot over my head.
 At least I’d go out smiling.

 I thought I was almost down…then saw what I still had to go through…